albertaloop/T_SWE_2022_2023/README.md

 # Setup
 We use pre-commit hooks to ensure code standardisation.
 These hooks will automatically make changes to staged code, based on the rules configured in _pre-commit-config.yaml_.

 You will have to install [pre-commit](https://pre-commit.com/) to make changes to the repository.
 To install pre-commit, follow the instructions on the website.
+The install would look something like this on Linux:
+0. open a terminal and change to the repository directory `cd T_SWE_2019_2020/`
+1. create a virtual Python environment `virtualenv venv`
+2. source the environment `source venv`
+3. add pre-commit package `pip install pre-commit`
+4. install git hooks script `pre-commit install`

+And that's it!
+You will not even need to source your environment each time you program.
+Just start programming!

 # Repository guidelines